Edinburgh Bonfire Night & History Of Guy Fawkes

 Initially, he wasn’t sure how to handle the conflict between the two religions and allowed Catholics to live normal lives where fines and house searches stopped.
 However, Elizabeth’s laws remained unchanged.

-In 1604, King James parliament put pressure on the King to search houses and fine Catholics to stop an uprising.
+In 1604, King James’s parliament pressured the King to search houses and fine Catholics to stop an uprising.

 The Gunpowder Plot